JopStro/bspswallow/README.md

 * terminals - list of classes of terminals that you want to be swallowed

-If a class isn't available (such as with xev) then the command of origin can be used.
+If a class isn't available (such as with xev) use 'N/A' to set for all (this shouldn't be an issue as xev is most likely the only case)

 (example files are included in "examples")